mdarm/MapReduce-project/README.md

 ## Features

-- **Okeanos Cluster**: The project utilizes a cluster provided by the course in Okeanos.
+- **Okeanos Cluster**: The project utilises a cluster provided by the course in Okeanos.
 This comprises a 2-node cluster with 2 cores and 4GB of RAM each.

 - **RDDs and DataFrames**: Practical application of Resilient Distributed Datasets (RDDs) and DataFrames in big data scenarios.